deepaksood619/deepaksood619.github.io/docs/knowledge/general/mental-models.md

 ## Chesterton's Fence (in Second-order thinking)

-Chesterton's fenceis the principle that reforms should not be made until the reasoning behind the existing state of affairs is understood.
+Chesterton's fence is the principle that reforms should not be made until the reasoning behind the existing state of affairs is understood.
 The quotation is from [G. K. Chesterton](https://en.wikipedia.org/wiki/G._K._Chesterton)'s 1929 bookThe Thing, in the chapter entitled "The Drift from Domesticity":

 In the matter of reforming things, as distinct from deforming them, there is one plain and simple principle; a principle which will probably be called a paradox.
 There exists in such a case a certain institution or law; let us say, for the sake of simplicity, a fence or gate erected across a road.
 The more modern type of reformer goes gaily up to it and says, "I don't see the use of this; let us clear it away."
 To which the more intelligent type of reformer will do well to answer: "If you don't see the use of it, I certainly won't let you clear it away.
 Go away and think.
 Then, when you can come back and tell me that you do see the use of it, I may allow you to destroy it."

-## Do not remove a fence until you know why it was put up in the first place
+**Do not remove a fence until you know why it was put up in the first place**

 Don't change something until you know why it was there in the first place.
 It's also a way to look at reforms, and to understand the second order effects of an action.

-## Unless we know why someone made a decision, we can't safely change it or conclude that they were wrong
+**Unless we know why someone made a decision, we can't safely change it or conclude that they were wrong**

 <https://abovethelaw.com/2014/01/the-fallacy-of-chestertons-fence>